 The UNCTAD-Eora Global Value Chain (GVC) database offers global coverage (189 countries and a “Rest of World” region) and a timeseries from 1990 to 2018 of the key GVC indicators: foreign value added (FVA), domestic value added (DVA) and indirect value added (DVX).
 Results from 1990 to 2017 are generated from EORA Multi-Region Input-Output tables (MRIOs).
 Results for 2016-2017 are provisional "beta" results and will be revsied in early 2018.
 Results for 2018 are nowcasted based on the IMF World Economic Outlook.

 To use these data, please refer to the methodological background paper:

 Casella, B. , R. Bolwijn, D. Moran and K. Kanemoto.
 Improving the analysis of global value chains: the UNCTAD-Eora Database.
 2019.
 Transnational Corporations 26(3).
 New York and Geneva: United Nations

 The data provided at this page are provided under a Creative Commons Attribution-ShareAlike 4.0 International License .
 No Eora license is needed to use the data provided at this page.
 Please note we generally cannot provide support for these files.
 These results are provdided "as is".
 Documentation is provided in the papers linked at this page.

-Values are in current year '000 USD unless otherwise specified.
+Units: Values are in current year '000 USD (thousand US dollars) unless otherwise specified.